All Episodes

 If you're not going to outsource it, then what's going to happen if a parent gets ill while the children are still relatively young and dependent?

-Because that is going to tear women often in two like a wishbone, so what boundaries would you set for caregiving to protect our relationship?
+What boundaries would you set for caregiving to protect our relationship?

 If caregiving becomes overwhelming, how would we seek help?

-Services or family involvement or something like that?
+Services or family involvement or something like that.

-How prepared are we for the emotional toll of caregiving knowing it can lead to stress in marriage?
+How prepared are we for the emotional toll of caregiving, knowing it can lead to stress in marriage?

-Gotta talk about end of life stuff, man.
+Got to talk about end-of-life stuff, man.

 I know it's not sexy, but it's essential just to unpack how you think or feel about the world as a whole and life.

-What are your wishes for end of life care, like medical interventions or funeral preferences?
+What are your wishes for end-of-life care, like medical interventions or funeral preferences?

 Don't marry someone if you don't know whether they want to be buried or cremated.